 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 CrossFitters love to hate air bikes, whether they’re cranking on a Rogue Echo Bike, Schwinn Airdyne, or AssaultBike.
-In this AssaultBike review, I cover all three AssaultBike models to help you decide if this is the right fan bike for your home gym.
+In this AssaultBike review, I will use my experience as a CrossFitter to cover all three AssaultBike models to help you decide if this is the right fan bike for your home gym.

 More Than a Decade of Using AssaultBikes